-Best basic tool kits
+Best lightweight tool kit

-Best household tool kits
+Best pink tool kit

-Best tool kits with drill
+Best tool kit with power drill

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.